thomasclarke1969/documentation/guides/ios/policies.md

 ##Fetching Policies

-To retrieve all the policies, access `policies` object of `LYRClient`.
-To find all the policies between the authenticated user and a specific participant you can filter by using a `NSPredicate`:
+To acquire all the policies, access `policies` property of `LYRClient`.
+To acquire all polices applied to an individual participant you can filter by using a `NSPredicate`:

 ```objc
 NSOrderedSet *policies = self.layerClient.policies;